gboduljak/seam-carving/README.md

 - **Overlapping subproblems**

   - By inspection of the recursion tree obtained from the recursion above, we observe that many subproblems are overlapping.
 Moreover, they can be solved independently and only once.
   - Along with the **Optimal substructure**, this property allows us to safely apply dynamic programming paradigm and we can implement the recursion above in either top-down or bottom-up way.
-Since images can be possibly large and Python does not handle recursion depth well, it is reasonable to pick bottom-up implementation in this case.
+Since images can be possibly large and Python does not handle 'deep' recursion very well, it is reasonable to pick bottom-up implementation.

-Apart from just computing `dp[i][j]`for every subproblem, we store a choice made where to extend the path in the algorithm in `next_seam_position[i][j]`.
-We will use this to reconstruct the optimal seam.
+Apart from just computing `dp[i][j]`for every subproblem, we store a choice made where to extend the path in `next_seam_position[i][j]`.
+We will use this matrix to reconstruct the optimal seam.

-Now, after observing that the topological ordering of problems is very simple, we can translate the above recursive formula directly into the bottom-up loop based implementation.
+Now, since the topological ordering of problems is very simple, we can translate the above recursive formula into the following bottom-up loop based implementation.

 ```python
 @jit